 Additionally, Bright Futures describes well-child care in terms of periodic visits to the health care professional.
 Each visit addresses the recommended physical examination and any tests appropriate for that age.
 It also explores in some detail the anticipatory guidance that parents should be provided at that visit, consistent with the themes.

-Bright Futures is built on the principle that parents and families should be active partners in the well-child care their children receive from health care professionals; in order to be active partners, parents and other caregivers need to be informed and feel confident about asking questions, sharing observations, and raising concerns.
-The web site is composed of a series of videos (three to five minutes in length) that "personify" the Bright Futures information related to anticipatory guidance.
+Bright Futures is built on the principle that parents and families should be active partners in the well-child care their children receive from healthcare professionals.
+In order to be active partners, parents and other, caregivers need to be informed and feel confident about asking questions, sharing observations, and raising concerns.
+The website is composed of a series of videos (three to five minutes in length) that "personify" the Bright Futures information related to anticipatory guidance.
 Each video has an accompanying text of similar information that can be printed.
-There is also a section of the site where additional information, such as brochures and fact sheets, is posted.
+There is also a section of the site where additional information, such as brochures and fact sheets, are posted.

 JMU INSTITUTE FOR HEALTH & HUMAN SERVICES